-If He Loses In 2020 Trump Might Tell His Supporters To ‘Take To The Streets,’ Says Longtime Associate
+If He Loses In 2020, Trump Might Tell His Supporters To ‘Take To The Streets,’ Says Longtime Associate

 — The Daily Beast (@thedailybeast) May 3, 2019

-Deutsch, he revealed, agrees with the president’s former attorney, adding that Trump could take his supporters “to the streets” in 2020, instead of peacefully leaving the highest office in the land.
+Deutsch, he revealed, agrees with the president’s former attorney, adding that Trump could tell his supporters to take “to the streets” in 2020, instead of peacefully leaving the highest office in the land.

 “I believe he will say it’s a rigged system.
 I believe he’s not beyond telling his people to take to the streets.
 This is how dangerous this man is.”